 He can choose which family member to spend his time with – his current favourite is my 18-year-old son, Connor.
 Milo joins us for dinner, enjoys trips out of the house to coffee shops, and joins the dogs and I on walks.
 Milo seldom bites or becomes frustrated with us.

-Roy’s story was reported in newspapers throughout the world.
-I believe that he had one caregiver whom he loved deeply; he still mentions her name and calls for her.
-She died when he was 24 and he was heartbroken and unprepared for life without her.
-To make matters worse, the caregiver’s husband found a new partner and Roy was moved into a small cage in the garage where he remained for 3 years, on his own, with only a brass bell for company.
-A house move meant that Roy was surplus to requirements, and a bird rescue was called to collect him.
-By this time, Roy had plucked out almost all of his feathers.
+Roy’s story was reported in newspapers worldwide.
+He had one caregiver whom he loved so deeply that he still calls for her several years later.
+She died when he was 24 and he was unprepared for life without her.
+The caregiver’s widower found a new partner and Roy was moved into a small cage in a garage where he remained for 3 years with only a brass bell for company.
+When the time came for a house move, bird rescue was called to collect Roy, who was now surplus to requirements.
+By this time, he’d plucked out almost all of his feathers.

-I met Roy in October 2013, and I had never witnessed a more traumatized and emotionally shut down parrot such as the Roy that I first saw, who was frightened and weary of my family and me.
-Roy was frightened of the cage door being closed on him, so I removed the door.
-He reacted to any desire on my part to touch him by biting, so I avoided touching him.
-If I went too close to his cage, he would mutilate himself, so I gave him space.
+When I met Roy in October 2013, he was traumatised, emotionally shut down, and very wary of my family and me.
+He was frightened of the cage door being closed – so I removed the door.
+He reacted to any touch by biting – so I avoided touching him.
+If I went too close to his cage, he would mutilate himself – so I gave him space.

-Those first few months were difficult for all of us, as I set about teaching Roy to live and trust once more.
-It has been a difficult and emotional journey for us all, but I am delighted to report that in April 2015, Roy came out of his cage and has since made it his mission to turn my entire house into a nesting box!
-Roy wanders around the house and spends time with all family members.
-He talks to us, engages with us, and he no longer plucks his feathers.
+The first few months were difficult for all of us, as I set about teaching Roy to live and trust once more.
+I’m delighted to report that in April 2015, Roy came out of his cage and has since made it his mission to turn my entire house into a nesting box!
+Roy wanders around the house, spends time with all members of the family – and no longer plucks his feathers.